 cartesian closed (∞,1)-category, locally cartesian closed (∞,1)-category

-A discussion of object classifiers, univalent families, and model category presentations is in
+A discussion of object classifiers, univalent families, and model category presentations is the context of -categories (and hence in categorical semantics for what should be homotopy type theory with univalent universes “weakly a la Tarski”) appeared also in